mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 ## Conclusion

 Even if String performance does not look like a hot topic for performance engineer, it is better to know how they works and why.
-I hope this guide will be helpful for everyone, especially those who can't sleep because of OutOfMemory exceptions.
+I hope this guide will be helpful for everyone, especially those who can't sleep because of the OutOfMemory exceptions.